frochet/frochet.github.io/_pages/jobs.md

 - A curriculum vitae
 - A transcript of grades obtained in the Master
 - A copy of their 2nd cycle diploma
-- A copy of their Master Thesis
+- A copy of their Master Thesis (except students expecting to finish this year).

 Part of these informations should also appear within the candidature form to send alongside.
 The form can be downloaded here: